 The Algonquin and Lakeshore Catholic District School Board (ALCDSB) complies with Ontario's Personal Health Information Protection Act (PHIPA).
-The ALCDSB Personal Health Information Protection Policy details the reasons for the collection and
+Please refer to the PHIPA Privacy Statement for additional information about the reasons for and procedures used during the collection, storage, and sharing of personal health information.